Washington County Career Center-Adult Technical Trainingcollege in Marietta, OH

 Graduation & earnings outcomes

 The 6-year graduation rate is 78.8%, a strong completion outcome.
+80.0% of first-time students return for a second year, a useful proxy for student satisfaction and academic fit.
 Ten years after enrolling, the median graduate earns $43,749 per year according to U.S. Department of Education earnings tracking.

 Programs & majors